GDG-GTBIT/Flutter-Rocket-App/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 An api to collect data of worldwide launch vehicles which includes attributes likes company's name, payload, thrust power, images, country, previous missions and so on.

+## Abouttheteam
+This app is created by app development team of gdsc to know about the upcoming rocket launches.The tech stack used here was flutter and cupertino syle has been used.